physicell-training/00-Welcome-to-training/README.md

-# Module 00 : Welcome to PhysiCell training
+# Lesson 00 : Welcome to PhysiCell training
-This short module introduces the PhysiCell training materials.
+This short lesson introduces the PhysiCell training materials.

-## Video recording of module
+## Video recording of lesson
 Duration:
 1. **YouTube**
 1. **FigShare:**